youssef-jamil/X-O-Games/README.md

-# ❌⭕ X-O Game (Tic-Tac-Toe) - Java CLI Version
+# ❌⭕ X-O Game (Tic-Tac-Toe) - Python CLI Version

-Welcome to the X-O Game (also known as Tic-Tac-Toe), a fully interactive two-player command-line game written in Java.
-This game was built as a practice project to reinforce Java fundamentals, logical thinking, and clean code structure.
+Welcome to the X-O Game (also known as Tic-Tac-Toe), a fully interactive two-player command-line game written in Python.
+This game was built as a practice project to reinforce Python fundamentals, logical thinking, and clean code structure.

 ---